Lucanus datunensis: Habitat

 Among all other stag beetles in Taiwan, L. datunensis exhibits a completely different ecology, L. datunensis can only be found in the hilltop region of Tatun Mountain.
 The region is at an elevation level of 800–1100 meters, which is relatively low when compared to other stag beetles species in Taiwan.
-Two kinds of grass dominate the vegetations of this region, the dwarf bamboo and Japanese silver grass, and unlike an ordinary stag beetle habitat, there is an absence of trees in the hilltop region, although the surrounding areas of the Tatun Mountain are dominated by Machilus Castanopsis, leading to an absence of hardwoods.
+Two kinds of grass dominate the vegetations of this region, the dwarf bamboo and Japanese silver grass, and unlike an ordinary stag beetle habitat, there is an absence of trees in the hilltop region, although the surrounding areas of the Tatun Mountain are dominated by Machilus–Castanopsis forest.
 For other stag beetles, the hilltop region would not be an ideal habitat as they mainly feed on resins and fruit, live on tree branches, and lay their egg in rotten wood pieces.
 But the L. datunensis were evolved and adapted to the hilltop region.
 L. datunensis is a significant species for the scientist due to this unique adaptation to the environment.